kchapelier/ngram-word-generator/README.md

 ### [1.1.0](https://github.com/kchapelier/ngram-word-generator/tree/1.1.0) (2016-08-19) :

- * Add filters (french, english, oldEnglish, chinese, japanese and noSymbols).
+ * Add built-in filters (french, english, oldEnglish, chinese, japanese and noSymbols).
- * Allow a custom regular expression as filter options for the cli utility.
+ * Allow a custom regular expression as filter for the cli utility.
- * Add a dictionary method to generate a comprehensive list of generated words.
+ * Add a dictionary method to generate a comprehensive list of words.

 ### [1.0.0](https://github.com/kchapelier/ngram-word-generator/tree/1.0.0) (2016-08-12) :